-- Antiviral medicines: These medicines help keep the virus from spreading.
-This may prevent or decrease swelling and damage to the liver.
+- Medicines keep the virus from spreading.
+Medicines may also prevent or decrease swelling of and damage to your liver.

-- Surgery: A liver transplant may be done if your liver stops working.
+- Surgery may be done to remove a part of your liver.
+A liver transplant may be done if your liver stops working.
 Your diseased liver is removed and replaced with a healthy, donated liver.
-You may also have a part of your liver removed.

 How can I prevent the spread of hepatitis C?

-- Cover any open cuts or scratches: If blood from a wound gets on a surface, clean the surface with bleach right away.
-Make sure you throw away any items with blood or body fluids on them, as directed by your caregiver.
+- Cover any open cuts or scratches.
+If blood from your wound gets on a surface, clean the surface with bleach right away.
+Make sure you throw away any items with blood or body fluids on them, as directed by your healthcare provider.

-- Do not share personal items: These items include toothbrushes, nail clipper, and razors.
+- Do not share personal items.
+These items include toothbrushes, nail clippers, and razors.
 Do not share needles.

-- Tell household and sexual partners that you have HCV: They should be tested for HCV.
-Do not have sex, including oral and anal sex, until your caregiver tells you it is okay.
+- Tell household and sexual partners that you have HCV.
+They should be tested for HCV.
+Do not have sex, including oral and anal sex, until your healthcare provider tells you it is okay.
 If you have sex, make sure the male partner wears a latex condom.

 - Do not donate blood, body organs, semen, or other tissues.

 Treatment for hepatitis C may damage your kidneys and cause side effects, such as flu-like symptoms, depression, and headaches.
 The earlier hepatitis C is treated, the better your chances of preventing future liver problems, such as cirrhosis or liver cancer.

 - You are vomiting and cannot keep food or liquids down.